keystonejs/keystone/.changeset/slow-boats-shout.md

 '@keystonejs/field-content': patch
 ---

-Handle missing oEmbeds in field-content document
+Changed the `deserialize` method of the content field to filter out missing oEmbeds